Georgia Republican Party head casts new doubt on election transparency

 President Trump has taken a keen interest in the Peach State

-David Shafer, the chairman of the Georgia Republican Party, took to Twitter Monday to claim election officials in Fulton Country tried to pulled a fast one on election night.
+David Shafer, the chairman of the Georgia Republican Party, took to Twitter Monday to suggest election officials in Fulton Country tried to pull a fast one on election night.

 Shafer said county election officials told “the media and our observers that they were shutting down the tabulation center at State Farm Arena at 10:30 p.m. on election night only to continue counting ballots in secret until 1:00 a.m.”